AryamanSriva/Student-Management-System/README.md

 # Student Management System

-A comprehensive web-based application designed to efficiently manage student records, attendance, and department information.
+A comprehensive web-based application designed to efficiently manage student records, attendance and department information.
 This project utilizes the Flask framework and MySQL database, offering a robust and scalable solution for educational institutions.

 ## Features
-- **Student Management:** Add, update, and delete student records, including personal and academic details.
+- **Student Management:** Add, update and delete student records, including personal and academic details.
 - **Attendance Management:** Track and manage student attendance with ease.
 - **Department Management:** Maintain and organize department information.
 - **User Authentication:** Secure login and registration system for users.